 Why Was the Playbook Created?

 Data breaches come and go and it is easy to forget who was breached and when.
-The team at Have I Been Pwned? has built a searchable database of 4.8 billion compromised accounts and provide a simple to use REST API for queries.
+The team at Have I Been Pwned? has built a searchable database of 4.8 billion compromised accounts.

 How it Works:

 - When looking at any EmailAddress indicator in the ThreatConnect platform simply click “Check HIBP”.
 That’s all that is needed.

 - From here, the ThreatConnect PlayBooks engine takes over and performs the following steps:

 b.
 If found, perform some data transformations to extract the data needed

 c.
 Tag the current Indicator with the name of the breach it was found in